3 Years After NY Mom’s Murder, Daughter Pushes For Justice As Police Renew Call For Tips

 How To Help

-Anyone with information about Larry Hicks Jr.’s whereabouts is asked to call the New York State Police at 518-563-3761.
+Hicks, of Tabor City, North Carolina, has since fled New York, according to police.
+Anyone with information on his whereabouts is asked to call the New York State Police at 518-563-3761.

 “Monique Yanulavich and her family deserve justice,” the agency said.